willmcpherson2/willmcpherson2.github.io/_posts/2025-06-29-metasyntax.md

 These are general-purpose syntaxes that don't have inherent semantics.
 Because a metasyntax describes a generic data structure instead of an AST, they are very easy to extend within the language through macros.

-Note: ["metasyntax"](https://en.wikipedia.org/wiki/Metasyntax) actually means _a syntax that can be used to describe other syntaxes_.
+| ℹ️ ["Metasyntax"](https://en.wikipedia.org/wiki/Metasyntax) actually means _a syntax that can be used to describe other syntaxes_.
 I'm reusing that name for a different concept.

 # Syntax